LearnersGuild/learning-os/game/stats/README.md

 Total number of days a player led a team in Deliberate Practice as a Team Lead

+## Lead Cycles (LC)

+Total number of days a player led a team in Deliberate Practice as a Team Lead

 ## Membership Days (MD)

 Total number of days a player joined a team in Deliberate Practice as a Team Member

+## Membership Cycles (MC)

+Total number of cycles a player joined a team in Deliberate Practice as a Team Member

 ## Lead to Membership Ratio (LMR)